Site of the Hale House and Ruffner Hotel (1872-1970)

-Hale spearheaded the effort to move the state capital from Wheeling to Charleston and also helped secure financing for the project.
-Shortly after being elected Mayor of Charleston in 1871, Hale began construction of the Hale House, a grand hotel intended to house state legislators during their stay in the capital.
-The hotel, which was the most expensive in the city at the time at $150,000, opened in January, 1872 and boasted:
+Hale spearheaded the effort to move the state capital from Wheeling to Charleston.
+He also assisted in securing the finances for the project.
+Shortly after being elected Mayor of Charleston in 1871, Hale began construction of the Hale House.
+The Hale House was meant to be a grand hotel that would house state legislators during their stay in the capital.
+The hotel was the most expensive lodging area in the city at the time.
+It cost approximately $150,000 to build and opened in January, 1872.
+It boasted: